About the Event

 12 Hour Race

 The Daddy – the original race format from which the whole event takes its name, a real tester for individuals and teams alike.
-For solo riders, 2 and 3 man teams across all classes.
+For solo riders, and 2 Rider teams.

-The start of the 12 hour enduro on Sunday 28th August will be a Le Mans (i.e. a short run to your bike from a standing start) start, with groups leaving in classes – the first wave starting at 7:00 am.
-This means you will need to line up your bike on the start line at 6:15 am on.
+The start of the 12 hour enduro will be a Le Mans (i.e. a short run to your bike from a standing start) start, with groups leaving in classes – the first wave starting at 7:00 am on Sunday.
+This means you will need to line up your bike on the start line at approx. 6.30am.

 Once lined up, you will be allowed to warm up your bikes, and then all engines MUST be switched off at 6:55 am.